The 'World's Worst' Smart Padlock Is Even Worse Than Previously Thought - Slashdot

 where do I sign up?
 (Score:2)

 Where do they find these people?
-(Score:2)
+(Score:3)

 It's almost like hiring people straight out of college for pennies (or getting free interns) for your startup is a bad idea.